aarongodin/lightevent/CONTRIBUTING.md

 ### Using the JSON API

 The protobuf framework used by LightEvent is [twirp](https://twitchtv.github.io/twirp/).
-For development purposes, there's also a JSON API.
-This makes it easier to test, especially for newcomers to protobuf.
+There's also a JSON API, which is used for the client app to avoid sending a protobuf library in the distributed JS.
+This also makes it easier to test, especially for newcomers to protobuf.

 Once you have the server runnning locally, you can access the API on port 8080.
 Here's an example using httpie to call the Ping RPC:

 ```
-~ http post localhost:8080/rpc/LightEvent/Ping
+~ http post :8080/rpc/LightEvent/Ping --raw='{}'
 HTTP/1.1 401 Unauthorized
 Content-Length: 58
 Content-Type: application/json